wgmo/graphtik/docs/source/arch.rst

         A :class:`.Plotter` is responsible for rendering `plottable`\s as images.
         It is the `installed plotter` that does that, unless overridden in a :meth:`.Plottable.plot()` call.
-        Plotters can be customized by :ref:`various means <plot-customizations>`.
+        Plotters can be customized by :ref:`various means <plot-customizations>`, such `plot styles`.

     installed plotter
+    default installed plotter
-        The `plotter` currently installed in the respective `graphtik configuration` with one of :func:`.installed_plotter` or :func:`.set_installed_plotter`
-        functions - this term implies also any :ref:`plot-customizations` done on the installed plotter's :class:`.plot.Style` attribute.
+        The `plotter` currently installed "in-context" of the respective `graphtik configuration` - this term implies also any :ref:`plot-customizations` done on the installed plotter (such as `plot styles`).

+        Installation happens by calling one of :func:`.installed_plotter` or :func:`.set_installed_plotter` functions.

         The **default** *installed plotter* is the plotter instance that this project comes pre-configured with, ie, when no *plot-customizations* have yet happened.

+    plot styles
+        The attributes of :class:`.plot.Style` class.
+        The actual styles in-use are those in the :attr:`.Plotter.style` attribute of the `installed plotter`.

 .. default-role:: obj